jamesshore/ergotest/ROADMAP.md

 * **Better timeout handling.** Currently, timeouts are set by a `setTimeout()` method provided to the test suite function.
 Vitest takes a `{ timeout }` parameter instead.
 That’s cleaner and more flexible.
 I’d like to do the same.
 * **Rename notifyFn.** The test runner takes a `notifyFn()` parameter.
 I should probably rename that to something like `onTestComplete()`.
 * **Remove clock.** The test runner takes an undocumented `clock` parameter.
 This was a hack I used for testing.
 I’d like to clean it up.
+* **Fix orphaned processes.** The watch script appears to leave orphaned Node processes running in some situations, even after the script exits.
+I’m not sure if this is an `ergotest` problem or an `automatopia` problem.
+Either way, it needs to be fixed.

 ## Road to “fully baked”